 The screen will change at this point.
 The GMass Google Sheets chooser window will be gone, and now you’ll see a Gmail Compose Window is open.
 In the To field, the email addresses of the contacts from your Google Sheet have now been populated.

-- From here, you can send out your email as you normally would in GMass.
+- From here, you can send out your personalized emails as you normally would in GMass.
 For example, you can send out a sales email with the GMass personalized greeting feature, as shown below.

 - Now, just click on the red GMass button to send out the individual emails, and your Gmail mail merge is done!

 Of course, the real power comes when you have a large number of names and email addresses in your Excel file.
-Within a few minutes, you can be sending each of them a personalized email with GMass.
+Within a few minutes, you can be sending all of these Google contacts personalized mass emails with GMass.

 If you aren’t using GMass yet — Excel mail merges isn’t all it can do.
 In fact, GMass is one of the most popular cold email and newsletter tools in the world.
 You can use it for automated follow-ups, A/B testing, email analytics, and pretty much any other email campaign needs you might have.

 To get started with GMass, download the Chrome extension.
 You’ll start a free trial (no credit card required) where you can send up to 50 emails per day as you test it out.